 The last few weeks I’ve been looking into the open calendar, tasks and notes space with the goal of finding or building a privacy-conscious and still practical system.
-This post is an exploration of the available technology in that space, its problems and how to solve them.

 For context: I use Windows, MacOS and Linux on my computers on a daily basis, my daily driver phone is an iPhone.
 I don’t care much for collaboration with other people using these tools, my focus is to keep control over my personal data and build a workflow that works well for my day to day work.